bigskysoftware/missing/www/demos/apg/landmarks.md

 ---
-layout: demo.vto
 title: Landmarks
 templateEngine: [vento, md]
 apg:
  quote: |
   Landmarks are a set of eight roles that identify the major sections of a page.
   Each landmark role enables assistive technology users to perceive the start and end of a feature of the high-level page structure that is usually conveyed visually with placement, spacing, color, or borders.
  url: https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/
 ---